hucker/splint/README.md

     4. "weight" a positive number indicating the weight of a functions results.
 The nominal weight is 100.
     5. "skip" indicates the function should be skipped.
     6. "ruid" or rule-id is a unique identifier for a rule.
 If one test as a rule all of them must.
+    7. "ttl_minutes" allow caching of results so expensive tests don't need to be rerun.

 ## What are Rule Ids (RUIDS)?

 Tags and phases are generic information that is only present for filtering.
-The values don't have much meaning to the inner workings of splint.  `RUID`s are different.
-The purpose of an `RUID` is to tag every rul function with a unique value that is meaningful to the end USER.
+The values don't mean much to the inner workings of splint.  `RUID`s are different.
+The purpose of an `RUID` is to tag every rule function with a unique value that is meaningful to the user.
 The only rule to the code is that they are unique.
 If you tag a single function with an RUID the system will expect you to put a unique ID on every function.
 A `SplintException` is thrown if there are RUIDs that are not unique.

 What do you get for this?
 You now have fine grain control to the function level AND the user level to enable/disable checks.
 A `pylint` analogy is that you can turn off-line width checks globally for you project setting values in the `.lintrc` file.
-In the case of splint, perhaps part of your system has one set of rules and another part of the system has a different set of rules.
+In the case of splint, perhaps part of your system has one set of rules and another part of the system has has the same set but some don't apply.
 Or perhaps in an early phase development a subset of rules is applied, and at another a different set of rules is applied.
 RUIDS allow you to set this up with "simple" config files.

 RUIDs can be anything hashable (but comme on, they should be short strings).
 Smart-ish values like File-001, Fill-002, ' smarter' or File-Required, File-Too-Old.
 Whatever makes sense on the project.
 As a general rule smart naming conventions aren't smart, so beware of the bed you make for yourself.

-A `.splintrc` file can be provided in the toml format (or from code a dictionary) of the form

 ```python
 @attributes(suid="file_simple")